PATRIC3/p3_docs/docroot/tutorial/excel_formatting/excel_formatting.md

 e.
 Once all the columns of interest have been selected, click on the Conditional Formatting button.
 This is found in the header for the excel table.
 ![Step 5](./images/image5.png)

 f.
 A drop-down box will open when the Conditional Formatting button is selected.
 Click on Highlight Cell Rules.
 This will open a list.
-Click on the option that says "Text that Contains…"
+Click on the option that says "Text that Contains..."
 ![Step 6](./images/image6.png)

 g.
 This will open a pop-up window.
 In the empty text box (the one that follows the boxes that say "Specific text" and "containing", type in uni.